Online Master’s Degrees in Genetic Counseling

 Supervised Fieldwork Requirements & Internships – Online Master’s Degrees in Genetic Counseling

 In addition to academic coursework, most online master’s programs in genetic counseling include supervised hands-on work experience.
 These practicums and internships typically take place after some core courses are completed.
-Some schools offer a lot of support from the staff in helping online students find suitable environments for their practicums and experiences in their own communities.
+Some schools offer extensive support from the staff in helping online students find suitable environments for their practicums and experiences in their own communities.

-Other schools are more hands-off and expect the student to find the work environment independently.
+Other schools are more hands-off and expect the student to find the work environment on their own.
 Typically, these practicums (a supervised period of observation and documentation) last 100 to 200 hours, and internships (a supervised work experience with traditional job responsibilities) last 600 to 700 hours.

 The accrediting body, the Accreditation Council for Genetic Counseling, approves programs in which the fieldwork requirements are a minimum of 50 cases, with at least 40 of those 50 cases with individuals being evaluated for risk of or affected by diverse genetic conditions across the lifespan (i.e., patients, not individuals who are involved in research).
 The 50 cases described must be supervised by an experienced ABGC/ABMGG/CAGC-certified genetic counselor.
 All cases, not just the required 50, must be a mix of prenatal, pediatric, cancer, and other adults without being dominated by one specialty.

-At Boise State University‘s accredited online master’s degree in genetic counseling, for example, students are entirely remote/online for the full duration of the first academic year.
+At Boise State University‘s accredited online master’s degree in genetic counseling, for example, students are entirely remote/online the full duration of the first academic year.
 However, in the second year, face-to-face clinical rotations will be required.
 They recommended that students spend three to four days weekly in their clinical rotation sites.
-The minimum required hours in clinical rotation settings by graduation is 675.
+The total minimum required hours in clinical rotation settings by graduation is 675 hours.

 Program Accreditation for Online Master’s Degrees in Genetic Counseling